danpercic86/ngx-logging-kit/README.md

 ## Contribute

-All are welcome to contribute to NGX Logger.
+All are welcome to contribute to NGX Logging Kit.

 See the [doc](docs/contributing.md) to know how